Ph.D. University of California, Berkeley 2011

 Research Areas: Healthcare, Medicare and Public Health.

--"Low-Mortality Death in Hospitals After Vertical Integration with HMOs" with Aaron Miller, Journal of Hospital Administration, August 2017, Vol. 6, No. 4.
+"Low-Mortality Death in Hospitals After Vertical Integration with HMOs" with Aaron F. Miller, Journal of Hospital Administration, August 2017, Vol. 6, No. 4, pp. 31-38.

--“Exploring the Validity of Developing an Interdisciplinarity Score of a Patient’s Needs: Care Coordination, Patient Complexity and Patient Safety Indicators” with Lacey Etzkorn, Jess Bestrashniy, Alex Everhart, and Nick Nooney, Journal for Healthcare Quality, March/April 2017, Vol. 39, No. 2, pp. 107-121.
+"Exploring the Validity of Developing an Interdisciplinarity Score of a Patient’s Needs: Care Coordination, Patient Complexity, and Patient Safety Indicators” with Lacey Etzkorn, Jessica Bestrashniy, Alexander Everhart, and Nicholas Nooney, Journal for Healthcare Quality, March/April 2017, Vol. 39, Issue 2, pp. 107-121.

--“The Financial Impact of Hospital Closures on Surrounding Hospitals”. with Paul Roback, Andrew Hartman, Erin Kelly and Yujie Li.
-Journal of Hospital Administration, Vol. 4, No. 3, June 2015.
+"The Financial Impact of Hospital Closures on Surrounding Hospitals" with Paul Roback, Andrew Hartman, Erin Kelly and Yujie Li.
+Journal of Hospital Administration, June 2015, Vol. 4, No. 3, pp. 25-34.

--“Health Care Supply and County-level Variation in Attention-deficit Hyperactivity Disorder Prescription Medications“, with Tim Bruckner, Chris Brown-Mahoney, Brent Fulton, Peter Levine and Richard Scheffler, Pharmacoepidemiology and Drug Safety, April 2012 Vol. 21, No. 4, pp. 442-449.
+"Health Care Supply and County-level Variation in Attention-deficit Hyperactivity Disorder Prescription Medications" with Tim A. Bruckner, Chris Brown Mahoney, Brent D. Fulton, Peter Levine and Richard M. Scheffler, Pharmacoepidemiology and Drug Safety, April 2012, Vol. 21, Issue 4, pp. 442-449.